Urban-Analytics/dust/Projects/ABM_DA/experiments/ukf_experiments/README.md

 67    run_id = np.arange(0,10,1) #10 runs
 ```

 With our new parameters defined we calculate the total number of experiments.
 This is simply multiplying the length of each parameter list together N = 2x2x20 = 80.
-We must update ["arc_ukf.sh"] with this number such that it runs every experiment or does not run blank experiments.
+We must update `arc_ukf.sh` with this number such that it runs every experiment or does not run blank experiments.

 ```
-nano arc_ukf.py #open text editor
+nano arc_ukf.sh #open text editor

 #$ -t 1-3